diesel1064/Sass-Framework/README.md

 ---------------------------
 ####Features

---By simply inputting a few breakpoint variables, the entire grid system will dynamically adjust widths, margins and padding (WIP)
+--By simply inputting breakpoints for your standard desktop size, large desktop size and tablet size, the entire grid system will dynamically adjust widths, margins and padding

 --By inputting primary and secondary color variables, the entire site will adjust accordingly (WIP)

 --Detailed documentation explaining the entire framework (WIP)

+--Framework will have options for fixed navbar and/or footer (WIP)

+--Framework will have options for customizing HTML form elements (WIP)

+--Framwork is cross-browser compatible and tested in ...
+(WIP)

 ---------------------------